theoffricial/blog/apps/unicop/docs/testing/foundations/green-state-can-lie.md

-# Green-State Can Lies 🤥
+# Green-State Can Lie 🤥

 This short article is discussing the importance of doubt your own tests and double verify them.